-where the $h'\to hh$ decay branching ratio $\text{BR}(h'\to hh)$ is given in terms of the coupling $g_{h'hh}$, which is of order $\mathcal{O}(10)$ GeV.
-In Tab.~\ref{xsecmhp} the explicit values of the cross section and decay ratio of $h'$ are presented for the three values of $h'$ masses, under consideration.
+where the $h'\to hh$ decay branching ratio $\text{BR}(h'\to hh)$ is given in terms of the coupling $g_{h'hh}$ of Eq.~(\ref{hphh}).
+In Table~\ref{xsecmhp} the explicit values of the cross section and decay ratio of $h'$ are presented for the three values of $m_{h'}$, under consideration.

 For potential discovery of $h'$ at the LHC, we analyze both its signal and the corresponding relevant background from the SM processes.
-There are many reducible background processes \cite{Chang:2018uwu}:
+There are many reducible background processes~\cite{Chang:2018uwu}

-All these backgrounds can be reduced by appropriate kinematical cuts on transverse momentum $P_T$, transverse energy $E_T$, pseudorapidity $\eta$ and the invariant mass $M$ of one or many of the final states as specified below.
-The most relevant background processes which compete with our signal are the irreducible ones $pp\to b\bar{b}\gamma\gamma $ and $pp\to zh\to b\bar{b}\gamma\gamma $.
-The later one can be also reduced down by the same set of cuts which are used in Tab.~\ref{cuttb300}.
+The following preselection cuts at parton level are imposed in order to avoid any divergence in the parton-level calculations~\cite{ATLAS:2017muo,Chang:2018uwu}: \begin{enumerate} \item The pseudorapidity $\eta$ of the two photons must be in acceptance of the detector so $|\eta_{\gamma\gamma}|\leq 2.4$. \item The pseudorapidity $\eta$ of the two jets must be in acceptance of the detector so $|\eta_{jj}|\leq 2.4$. \item The transverse momentum $P_T$ of the two jets satisfies $(P_T)_{jj}\geq 20~\text{GeV}$. \item The transverse momentum $P_T$ of the two photon satisfies $(P_T)_{\gamma\gamma}\geq 25~\text{GeV}$. \end{enumerate} All these backgrounds can be reduced by appropriate kinematical cuts on pseudorapidity $\eta_{ab}$, transverse momentum $(P_T)_{ab}$, invariant mass $M_{ab}$ of two final states objects $a,b$, and the angular distance $(\Delta R)_{ab}$ between $a,b$ in the transverse plane, as specified in the cut flow tables below.
+The most relevant background processes which compete with our signal are the irreducible ones, $pp\to b\bar{b}\gamma\gamma$ and $pp\to zh\to b\bar{b}\gamma\gamma$.
+The later one can be also reduced down by the same set of cuts which are used in Table~\ref{cuttb300}.